okfn/handbook/text/datahub.rst

 Step 4 - Add refined data to your dataset
 =========================================

-1. Create a :term:`CSV` file (this is much preferred as a format to e.g. a excel file)
+1. Create a :term:`CSV` or Excel file (CSV is much preferred as a format to e.g. a excel file)

-2. Either the data to the DataHub.

-   * Either: (Best) Upload it to the Webstore (see next item) and then add Resource entry in the Resources section of your DataHub dataset linking to your Webstore file

-   * Just upload the file directly to the DataHub - go to Resources in edit section and then choose 'Upload a File'
+2. Add the data to the DataHub.
+Just upload the file directly to the DataHub - go to Resources in edit section and then choose 'Upload a File'.

+   * If you are using Google Docs you can get a CSV link directly from Google Docs.
+Go to File -> Publish to the Web.
+Hit Start Publishing and select CSV.
+Choose the relevant sheet and then copy the url.
+Then use that URL when creating your Data Resource on the DataHub.

 .. note::